cloudmesh-community/book/chapters/in/box.md

 ### Authentication with JWT

-In the Configuration panel of the Developer Console, scroll down to the section titled 'Add and Manage Public Keys' and click 'Generate a Public/Private Keypair':
+In the Configuration panel of the Developer Console, scroll down to the section titled `Add and Manage Public Keys` and click `Generate a Public/Private Keypair`:

 ![Box Add Key](image/box_add_key.png)